This post may contain affiliate links, my full disclosure can be read here.

 Disclosure: I received a free copy of this product for review, all opinions are 100% my own.

 With the Molly Review Crew, sister company to the Schoolhouse Review Crew, I recently had the opportunity to review Paperless Home Organization by Simplified Pantry.
 I was so looking forward to this one!

 I also received Simplified Dinners and Simplified Dinners Gluten/Dairy Free.
 The focus of the review will be of Paperless Home Organization.
 Simplified Pantry was created by Mystie Winckler a homeschooling mother of 5 children.

 Paperless Home Organization is a 75-page ebook that is available in both PDF and Kindle format.

 Paperless Home Organization takes you step by step through setting up an online home management binder.
 The main setup uses 3 programs that will run on anyone’s computer since they are web-based.

 Remember the Milk, Evernote and a Google account for Gmail and calendar.
 You could use this process with other applications, but Mystie includes step by step screenshots using her suggested apps.

 I’m already a heavy Evernote user, I started using Evernote when it first came out a few years ago for my genealogy organization.
 At that time I began converting my file folders and notebooks into Evernote files.
 I love how much space this saves and it’s so easy to find anything with the search.

 I had already started converting my home management binder into Evernote and I was glad to be able to pick up some tips from Mystie!
 Things like automating groups of emails to be forwarded into Evernote and setting up daily routine to-do lists.

-I can highly recommend Paperless Home Organization to anyone wishing to move their home management system online or even if your looking for new ideas for using Evernote, RTM and Gmail.
+I can highly recommend Paperless Home Organization to anyone wishing to move their home management system online or even if you’re looking for new ideas for using Evernote, RTM, and Gmail.